TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 Now, here’s the really strange part: the channel offset is all kinds of messed up.
 For example, if I send audio into channels 1-2 of the DL-16, it ends up on channels 5-6 on my devboard.
 Even weirder: when using the "Through" port of the TFX speaker, the channel offset becomes totally random 🎲.
 Every so often it’s 1-2, other times 3-4, etc.

-The odd thing is, when I plug the DL-16 into the TFX and look at the VU meters in the Turbosound Edit app, it indicates that the audio first gets received on the wrong channels, but then automatically corrects itself to the right ones.
-This is the same fishy behavior I mentioned in the research section of this article 🐟.
+The odd thing is, when I plug the DL-16 into the TFX and look at the VU meters in the Turbosound Edit app, it indicates that the audio first gets received on the wrong channels, but then automatically corrects itself to the right ones (Probably after the channel status has been received completely).
+This is the fishy behavior I mentioned in the research section of this article 🐟.

-But hey, let’s not get bogged down in the details.
-I GOT AUDIO WORKING!!!🥳 And, more importantly, this weird offset issue doesn’t affect devboard-to-devboard communication, which is somewhat of a relief 😮‍💨.
+But hey, let’s not get bogged down in the details. **I GOT AUDIO WORKING!!!🥳** And, more importantly, this weird offset issue doesn’t affect devboard-to-devboard communication, which is somewhat of a relief 😌.

 ### Transmitter again

 With this renewed boost in confidence 🚀, I was finally ready to tackle the transmitter once more.
-Knowing that the receiver was working properly and that the transmitter worked with my receiver, meant that a significant portion of the transmitter's implementation was already functioning as expected.
+Knowing that the receiver was working properly, and that the transmitter had worked with my receiver before, meant that a significant portion of the transmitter's implementation was already functioning as expected.
 The hard part seemed to be behind me.

 I quickly ruled out a few possibilities: the preambles were fine, the audio data was correct, and the validity bit was being set properly.
 That narrowed it down to a few suspects: the channel status bits, the user bits and the parity calculation.